syrnikov/BetterPlace/README.md

 ## Contributing

 Contributions to this project are welcome!
-If you find any issues or have suggestions for improvement, please feel free to submit a pull request.
+If you find any issues or have suggestions for improvement, please don't hesitate to submit a pull request.

 ## Contact

-If you have any questions or feedback, you can contact the project owner at [syrnikov.school@gmail.com](mailto:syrnikov.school@gmail.com).
+Discord server of this Project: [Link](https://discord.gg/56DcTP4ZkS) If you have any questions or feedback, you can contact the project owner at [syrnikov.school@gmail.com](mailto:syrnikov.school@gmail.com).

 ---